-Once bargaining is complete and a draft agreement has been made, certain steps must be taken to make sure the agreement can be approved by the Fair Work Commission.
+Once bargaining is complete and a proposed agreement has been made, certain steps must be taken to make sure the agreement can be approved by the Fair Work Commission.

 The agreement is made when:

 Agreements should not include any unlawful content.
 This includes: